amritsharma/writing-challenge/Jan4-Deflation.md

-## "What would anyone have a problem with deflation!?
+## "Why would anyone have a problem with deflation!?
 I don't."

 ### Story Time